Error estimation in current noisy quantum computers: Introduction

 \section{Introduction}

 Quantum computing, i.e. the possibility to access real quantum states to realize complex calculations, has passed from a possibility to a reality \cite{Nielsen2011}.
 Feynman's idea \cite{feynman1982} of using real quantum systems to simulate quantum mechanics is nowadays not a dream or an idea anymore.
-In the last 20 years, the capabilities of the state-of-the-art quantum computers have improved a lot.
-As an example, last year IBM was able to implement the first 100 qubit computer\footnote{First quantum computer to pack 100 qubits enters crowded race, https://www.nature.com/articles/d41586-021-03476-5} and it has foreseen to present a computer with more than 400 qubits by the end of the year\footnote{IBM Unveils 400 Qubit-Plus Quantum Processor and Next-Generation IBM Quantum System Two, https://newsroom.ibm.com/2022-11-09-IBM-Unveils-400-Qubit-Plus-Quantum-Processor-and-Next-Generation-IBM-Quantum-System-Two}.
+In the last 20 years, the capabilities of state-of-the-art quantum computers have improved a lot.
+As an example, this year IBM was able to implement the first 433 qubit computer\footnote{IBM Unveils 400 Qubit-Plus Quantum Processor and Next-Generation IBM Quantum System Two, https://newsroom.ibm.com/2022-11-09-IBM-Unveils-400-Qubit-Plus-Quantum-Processor-and-Next-Generation-IBM-Quantum-System-Two} and it has foreseen to present a computer with more than 1000 qubits in the near future\footnote{ IBM promises 1000-qubit quantum computer—a milestone—by 2023, https://www.science.org/content/article/ibm-promises-1000-qubit-quantum-computer-milestone-2023}.
 Ideal quantum computers are supposed to be able to realize calculations not possible for classical computers with great accuracy.
 To do so, these computers require at least thousands of qubits in order to use many of them for quantum error corrections \cite{lidar_brun_2013,TerhalRMP2015,Wendin_2017}.
 Unfortunately, we are still far from this situation, and in the noisy intermediate-scale quantum (NISQ) era, the scientific and technological efforts focus on evaluation, control, and reduction of the physical errors \cite{BhartiRMP2022,Leymann_2020,Porter2022,Kandala2017,Aspuru-Guzik-Mol-Science2005,Cerezo2021,Arute2019,Preskill2018,Xiao2021,Dalzell2020,georgopoulos2021modeling,patel2020experimental,nation2021scalable,Weidenfeller2022,SetiawanPRX2021,WuPRL2021,HeadleyPRA2022}.